ibm-cloud-docs/overview/locations.md

 MZRs support different types of compute for both VPC and classic infrastructure resources.
 The location of classic resources is specified by a data center while VPC resource locations are specified by the zone.
 For more information about the physical locations available for your account per region for VPC resources, see [Zone mapping per account](#zone-mapping).

-The following table lists the {{site.data.keyword.cloud_notm}} MZR locations and zones for the geography.
+The following table lists the IBM Cloud MZR locations and zones for the geography.

 | Region | Zone |
 |----------|------|